djeada/Algorithms-And-Data-Structures/src/graphs/README.md

 <h1>Prim</h1>

 A greedy vertex-based approach.
+A greedy algorithm is defined as one that makes a locally optimum choice at each stage.
+A greedy algorithm is one in which no overall strategy is followed, but instead you simply do whatever appears to be the best at the time.

-Any vertex not in the tree but connected to it by an edge can be added to the spanning tree.
-To find a minimal cost spanning tree, we must be picky - we must always add a new vertex with the lowest cost of the new edge.
+Any vertex not in the tree but connected to it by an edge can be added to the tree.
+To find a minimal spanning tree, we must be picky - we must always add a new vertex with the lowest cost of the new edge.
+By constantly adding the smallest edge that touches a vertex in the current tree, we produce a minimum spanning tree.

 <h2>Implementation</h2>

 * <a href=””>C++</a>